RUBclim/BUCSS22/README.md

 ![dTa_CrowdQCplus.png](img/dTa_CrowdQCplus.png)

-Goal of this workshop is to apply to learn how to apply the quality-control package [CrowdQC+](https://doi.org/10.3389/fenvs.2021.720747) on an exert of the global CWS database compiled in the [ENLIGHT project](https://www.climate.ruhr-uni-bochum.de/research/projects/enlight/).
+Goal of this workshop is to apply to learn how to apply the quality-control package [CrowdQC+](https://doi.org/10.3389/fenvs.2021.720747) on an excerpt of the global CWS database compiled in the [ENLIGHT project](https://www.climate.ruhr-uni-bochum.de/research/projects/enlight/).

 Via this [Python notebook](notebooks/crowdqcplus_application.ipynb) you learn how to: